procount/pinn/README_PINN_243a.md

 After wiping a drive, the Install and Download buttons will no longer work since the drive is no longer in the correct format.

-This function also adds the `runinstaller` option to the recovery.cmdline file, so on next boot of this card, the full PINN partition structure will be restored allowing OSes to be isntalled or downloaded again.
+This function also adds the `runinstaller` option to the recovery.cmdline file, so on next boot of this card, the full PINN partition structure will be restored allowing OSes to be installed or downloaded again.

 ---